 No free rides: Nobody will be allowed to just show up and ride without paying unless they have our approval!
 This is considered stealing to us, since we've gone to monumental monetary and personal efforts to make this event happen.
-This is also a liability, since this thief has not signed insurance waivers, etc. If someone is discovered riding the course and has not paid/signed up, we will take necessary, extreme action.
+This is also a liability, since this thief has not signed insurance waivers, etc. If someone is discovered riding the course and has not paid/signed up, we will take necessary, very-extreme action.
+Please do not put us into this situation.